hellozzyo/Coursera_getting_and_cleaning_data_project/CodeBook.md

 # CodeBook

-This code book describes the variables, the data and any transformation or work that was performed to clean up the data.
+This code book summarizes the variables, the data and any data transformation after the data clean up.

 ## Identifiers